 Video Baby Monitor

 I’ve recently started using a video baby monitor so that I can have my baby take naps in his room.
 So convenient, and I don’t have to worry about being too loud.
 I picked up my video monitor second hand, and it’s a hilariously large CRT tube monitor.
-I only paid $3 for it, so I’m totally okay with its retro vibe.
+I only paid $3 for it, so I’m totally can you buy ativan in Mexico okay with its retro vibe.
 But there are tons of great monitors with great features at a variety of price points.

 For Play Time: